Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Remember to avoid:

-• High learning curves and complex environments that make sophisticated automation prohibitively difficult.
+• High learning curves that make sophisticated automation and orchestration prohibitively difficult.

-• Limited or proprietary tools that limit your network infrastructure now and in the future.
+• Limited or proprietary tools that limit your network infrastructure now and in the future, especially when it comes to integrating network automations with calls to third-party systems.

 • Red flags: paid integrations, generic IT or BPA focus, a hard-coded data model, and a lack of API support.

-The right solution will enable scale and efficiency by integrating with your infrastructure and making automation easy, powering up your network team for the future.
+The right solution will enable scale and efficiency by integrating with your infrastructure and making network orchestration easy, revolutionizing the way your organization’s network infrastructure supports infrastructure transformation and innovation.

 What’s Next?